moj-analytical-services/user-guidance/source/documentation/get-started.md

 You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
 As described above, we recommend Google Authenticator or Microsoft Authenticator as they are both widely used.

+**NOTE:** If you are inside an MOJ office you may not be prompted for the additional two-factor authentication (2FA) for the Analytical Platform.

 ## Access the Analytical Platform

 The main entry point to the Analytical Platform is the [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 From here, you can access RStudio and JupyterLab and can manage your warehouse data sources.